Chapel-en-le-Frith High School

 Chapel-en-le-Frith High School is a mixed gender comprehensive school in Chapel-en-le-Frith in the county of Derbyshire, England.
 It serves pupils aged 11 to 16 from the town and surrounding areas.

-The building is maintained by Interserve.
-Eden Foodservice provide the catering.
+The building is maintained by Mitie.
+Chartwells provide the catering.

 History

 The school was established in 1952 as Chapel-en-le-Frith Secondary Modern.
-It has since been renamed 3 times; Long Lane Comprehensive School, Chapel-en-le-Frith County Secondary School and finally Chapel-en-le-Frith High School.
+It has since been renamed three times: Long Lane Comprehensive School, Chapel-en-le-Frith County Secondary School and finally Chapel-en-le-Frith High School.

 In 2005, it was rebuilt on the original playing fields of the school and the former site was then redeveloped as the school's new sports fields.
 The school is housed in a specially built one-piece building.

-There have only been four headteachers to date, Stuart Ash retiring in the 2010/11 academic year and replaced by current headteacher, Simon Grieves.
+There have only been five headteachers to date.
+Stuart Ash retired in the 2010/11 academic year and was replaced by Simon Grieves, who was succeeded by Greg Raynor in May 2025.

 Admissions

 Admission is open to all pupils aged 11–16 residing in the catchment area.
 As of January 2017 the number of pupils on roll is 932.